How to hand-wash clothes

-Not all clothes can go in the washing machine, some need a little more TLC, and most airlines don't let you check-in washing machines.
+Not all clothes can go in the washing machine, some need a little more TLC, and most airlines don't let you check-in washing machines, which is understandable.

-So, here are a few tips to hand-wash your laundry.
+So, what is the best way to hand wash your delicate clothes?
+Here are a few tips to hand wash anything from your wooly jumpers to your silky panties.
 But remember, all fabrics are different, so read the guidelines on the garment label.

 1 THE LAUNDRY LIQUID

 The laundry detergent you use is important.
 It doesn't have to be a 'Hand-wash Laundry Detergent' but you should avoid bio detergents and harsh chemical filled detergents.
-These kind of detergents are in no way gentle on your hands, and if you're cleaning woolly or silky items, the enzymes in the bio detergent will attach the fibres.
-Best to use something like Wilton Laundry Liquid.
+These kinds of detergents are in no way gentle on your hands, and if you're cleaning woolly or silky items, the enzymes in the bio detergent will attach the fibres.
+Best to use something like Wilton Laundry Liquid or a hand wash / delicate laundry liquid.

 Most hand-wash only items don't like hot water (neither would your hands), so check the label and don't make the water too hot.